PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Experiment

 \subsubsection{Experiment Settings}

-\textbf{Architecture.} We instantiate the VLA model using the PhysGR00T and PhysPI architecture as described in Sec.~\ref{sec:method}.
-The VLM component is initialized with weights from \methodName{}, whereas the Action Expert is initialized with random weights.

-\textbf{Training.} To adapt the VLM to the VLA architecture and the target robotic platform, we follow the training configuration of the starVLA~\citep{starvla_2025} framework and fine-tune VLA on two subsets of the Open X-Embodiment (OXE)~\citep{o2024open} dataset: Bridge~\citep{bridge_data_2023_CoRL} and Fractal~\citep{rt1_2022}.
-Each training run requires approximately 22 hours on 8$\times$NVIDIA H100 GPUs.
-Detailed training hyperparameters are provided in Appendix~\ref{sec:appendix:vla_hyperparams}.
+\textbf{Training.} To adapt the VLM to the VLA architecture and the target robotic platform, we follow the training configuration of the starVLA~\citep{starvla_2025} framework.
+Detailed training hyperparameters and configurations are provided in Appendix~\ref{sec:appendix:vla_bench_details}.

-\textbf{Evaluation.} The benchmark consists of four manipulation tasks: "put spoon on towel", "put carrot on plate", "stack green block on yellow block", "put eggplant in the yellow basket".
-For each task, we evaluate our VLA policy using the official evaluation script provided by the SimplerEnv repository~\citep{SimpleEnv_2024_CoRL}.
-To mitigate randomness, we run five independent trials and report the mean performance.

-\textbf{Baselines.} We primarily compare our method against two categories of baselines: (i) \textbf{VLA baselines}, which include several widely used VLA models (RT-1-X, Octo, OpenVLA, RoboVLM, TraceVLA, SpatialVLA, CogACT, VideoVLA and $\pi_0$); and (ii) \textbf{VLM baselines}, where we fine-tune several commonly used VLMs (RoboBrain2.0, VST-RL and Spatial-SSRL) under the VLA paradigm and evaluate them using the same training configuration as our method.
+\textbf{Baselines.} We primarily compare our method against two categories of baselines: (i) \textbf{VLA baselines}, which include several widely used VLA models (RT-1-X, Octo, OpenVLA, RoboVLM, TraceVLA, SpatialVLA, CogACT, VideoVLA, $\pi_0$, $\pi_{0.5}$, and Issac-GR00T-N1.6-Bridge); and (ii) \textbf{VLM baselines}, where we fine-tune several commonly used VLMs (Qwen2.5-VL, Qwen3-VL, RoboBrain2.0, VST-RL, and RoboBrain2.5) under the PhysVLA paradigm and evaluate by using the same training configuration as ours.